-With a mallet and chisel, he kept pitching away,
+With a mallet and chisel, he kept pitching away

-Till all that wasn’t needed was gone.
+till all that wasn’t needed was gone.

 He polished each facet, smoothed the edges,

-Till better versions of us were re-born.
+till better versions of us were born.

 Giri ji did not leave his house for three days, fearing the inevitable.
 On the fourth morning, his father ordered him to stop neglecting his professional responsibilities and resume work.
 Heading to his factory in a car, he insisted on sitting in the middle rear seat with his father and uncle on either side to cushion the impact of a possible disaster.
 When they arrived unharmed, he heaved a huge sigh of relief.
-That evening, his father asked him to make a short 3-minute trek to the adjacent factory to attend to some work.
-Giri ji decided to cover the distance on a scooter, which he drove at a snail’s pace.
-Just as he reached the parking lot, a motorcyclist came out of nowhere and crashed into him.
-The impact fractured the hand with which he had slapped the worker.
+That evening, his father asked him to make a quick three-minute trip to the adjacent factory to finish some work.
+He decided to cover the distance on a scooter, which he drove at a snail’s pace.
+As he reached the parking lot, a motorcyclist came out of nowhere and crashed into him.
+The force of the impact fractured the hand with which he had slapped the worker.
 The lesson had been learned.
 Giri ji not only broke a bone but also cracked the code!

-Gurudev was omnipresent
+Gurudev was omnipresent and knew

 which facets of our personalities needed to be

 By weeding out certain habits, attitudes, and conditioning, he laid the groundwork for our emergence as the evolved beings he knew we would eventually become.